Layttos/Layttos/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a 2D Game ;)
+- 🔭 I’m currently working on Aquaria ;)
 - 🌱 I’m currently learning C++ <3
+- 😳 I code in Java, and a bit JavaScript
+- 📫 How to reach me: - Layttos#2500 (Discord)
+                      - Layttoss (Twitter)
 - 🧑 I'm 15 years old